-Once the inductance value is determined, the type of inductor must be selected.
+Once the value for L is known, the type of inductor must be selected.
+High efficiency converters generally cannot afford the core loss found in low cost powdered iron cores, forcing the use of more expensive ferrite, molypermalloy, or Kool $M\mu^{\circledcirc}$ cores.
 Actual core loss is independent of core size for a fixed inductor value, but it is very dependent on inductance selected.
 As inductance increases, core losses go down.
-Unfortunately, increased inductance requires more turns of wire and therefore copper (I^2R) losses will increase.
+Unfortunately, increased inductance requires more turns of wire and therefore copper losses will increase.

-Ferrite designs have very low core loss and are preferred at high switching frequencies, so designers can concentrate on reducing I^2R loss and preventing saturation.
+Ferrite designs have very low core loss and are preferred at high switching frequencies, so design goals can concentrate on copper loss and preventing saturation.
 Ferrite core material saturates "hard," which means that inductance collapses abruptly when the peak design current is exceeded.
 This results in an abrupt increase in inductor ripple current and consequent output voltage ripple.
 Do not allow the core to saturate!